FuelLabs/fuel-specs/src/abi/argument-encoding.md

 - being self-sufficient: it must be possible to completely decode what was encoded only using the encoded bytes;
 - no overhead: only the bare minimum bytes are necessary to do the encoding.
 No metadata, headers, etc...;
-- no relation with runtime memory layout: no paddings, no alignments, etc...
+- no relation with runtime memory layout: no padding, no alignment, etc...

 ### Primitive Types